zpz/zpz.github.io/_posts/2024-05-15-python-mp-manager-1.md

 Why is that?
 Well, we talk about "class" mainly for ease of explanation.
 The subject of registration does not have to be a class.
-In any case, the server uses this `typeid` to loate the registration info and decide how to proceed.
+In any case, the server uses this `typeid` to locate the registration info and decide how to proceed.

-Once we create something in ther server according to the registred `typeid` and represent the thing in other processes by a "proxy", the particular callable that will be used to create this proxy object is given by the parameter `proxytype`, which may be a class or a function.
+Once we create something in the server according to the registered `typeid` and represent the thing in other processes by a "proxy", the particular callable that will be used to create this proxy object is given by the parameter `proxytype`, which may be a class or a function.
 If not provided, a generic `AutoProxy` will be used (lines 118-119).